onepanelio/core-docs/docs/reference/cvat/custom-models.md

       hint: List of available hyperparameters
     ```

-6. Add `epochs` and `batch-size` as parameters so we can use pass them as arguments to our training code.
+6. Add `epochs` and `batch-size` as parameters so we can pass them as arguments to our training code.
 You can add as many parameters as your training code needs.

     ```yaml
     - name: epochs